Topics Map > Training for Coordinators

 Topics Map > Career Development

-Facilitating Career Development Course Program – Summer/Fall 2021 Grant
+Facilitating Career Development Course – Summer/Fall 2023 Grant

-The Graduate School offers a professional development opportunity in which graduate program coordinator(s) at UW-Madison will be awarded a grant to enroll in the Facilitating Career Development (FCD)* course program, offered through the Wisconsin Center for Education Research within the School of Education.
-The FCD course program is centered on developing twelve career competencies and can enhance the skills and knowledge of individuals who work in any type of career development setting, including advising or working with graduate students.
-Graduate program coordinators who completed the course in the past have found it a worthwhile investment of time and directly applicable in their work with graduate students.
-The 13-week course program is online, plus two meetings that will be held in a virtual format this summer.
-To learn more, please go to ctd.wceruw.org/prof-dev/cdf.html.
+The Graduate School offers a professional development opportunity in which Graduate Program Coordinators/Managers (or similar staff titles) at UW-Madison will be awarded a grant to enroll in the Facilitating Career Development (FCD)* course, offered through the Department of Counseling Psychology.
+The FCD course is centered on developing twelve career competencies and can enhance the skills and knowledge of individuals who work in any type of career development setting, including advising or working with graduate students.
+Graduate staff who completed the course in the past have found it a worthwhile investment of time and directly applicable in their work with graduate students.
+The 13-week course program is online, plus four meetings that will be held in a virtual format.
+To learn more, please go to the FCD webpage.
 The grants will cover the cost of registration ($1,450) and books (approx. $185).

 Goals of this initiative:

 Graduate students will have access to career development support from their graduate program coordinators, who will be more knowledgeable about relevant theories, practices, and resources, and therefore be better able to have helpful conversations with graduate students about career preparation and refer them to appropriate resources and tools.

 - Participation in the FCD course at no expense to the graduate coordinator or their program